erebelo/spring-h2-demo/README.md

 ----------

 ## Run App
-Run the SpringH2DemoApplication class as Java Application
+Run the SpringH2DemoApplication class as Java Application.

 ----------